Offaly county hurling team: History

 After a scheme developed by the Gaelic Athletic Association in the 1970s to encourage the playing of hurling in non-traditional counties, Offaly was one of the first teams to benefit.
 As a result, the county won six Leinster Senior Hurling Championship (SHC) titles in the 1980s, as well as its first All-Ireland Senior Hurling Championship (SHC) in 1981.

 The county has since gone on to win three other All-Ireland SHC titles.
 Perhaps Offaly's most famous win came in the 1994 All-Ireland SHC final, in what has come to be remembered as the "five minute final."
 Limerick looked set to win a first All-Ireland SHC title since 1973 until Offaly staged one of the greatest comebacks of all time, scoring two goals and five points in the last five minutes.
 They defeated Limerick by 3–16 to 2–13.

 In the 1998 All-Ireland SHC semi-final, Offaly defeated the reigning title holder Clare in a second replay.
 Offaly had lost the first replay after referee Jimmy Cooney blew for full-time too early, leading Offaly fans to blockade the pitch in protest.

 Offaly conceded a walkover to Kildare in the 2020 Christy Ring Cup after an outbreak of COVID-19 forced "almost every member" of the panel into isolation due to Health Service Executive (HSE) advice that they were "close contacts".
 Later in the same competition, in the semi-final, Down knocked Offaly out in a first ever inter-county hurling penalty shootout.

 On 8 June 2024, at Croke Park in Dublin, Offaly defeated Laois by 2–23 to 0–26 in the Joe McDonagh Cup final.
 This was the team's first success in the competition, and earned Offaly promotion to the 2025 Leinster Senior Hurling Championship.

+On 24 May 2026, Offaly qualified for the quarter-finals of the 2026 All-Ireland Senior Hurling Championship after finishing third in the 2026 Leinster Senior Hurling Championship.
+It's the first time since 2003 that Offaly have been in an All-Ireland quarter-final.